Avoiding Scalability Collapse by Restricting Concurrency: Generic Concurrency Restriction

 \textbf{Spinning loop optimization:} As mentioned above, repeated reading of the \code{numActive} counter (or the \code{ingress} and \code{egress} counters, as described above) inside the spinning loop of the thread at the top of the queue (cf.~\linerangeref{lock:14}{lock:18} in \figref{fig:lock}) creates contention over the cache lines storing those variables.
 We note that monitoring the size of the active set is required to avoid a livelock that may be caused when the last active lock holder leaves without setting the \code{topApproved} flag.
 This is unlikely to happen, however, when the lock is heavily contended and acquired repeatedly by the same threads.

-Based on this observation, we employ a simple (deterministic) back-off scheme that increases the time interval between subsequent reads of the \code{numActive} counter by the spinning thread as long as it finds the active set not empty.
-To support this scheme, we add the \code{nextCheckActive} field into the \code{LockType} structure, initially set to $1$, and also use a local counter initialized to $0$ before the \code{while} loop on~\lineref{lock:14} of \figref{fig:lock}.
+Based on this observation, we employ a simple deterministic back-off scheme that increases the time interval between subsequent reads of the \code{numActive} counter by the spinning thread as long as it finds the active set not empty (or, more precisely, as long as it finds the size of the active set being larger than the threshold for joining that set when the optimization for reducing overhead at low contention described above is used).
+To support this scheme, we add the \code{nextCheckActive} field into the \code{LockType} structure, initially set to $1$, and also use a local counter initialized to $0$ before the \code{while} loop in \lineref{lock:14} of \figref{fig:lock}.
 In every iteration of the loop, we increment the local counter and check if its value modulo \code{nextCheckActive} is equal $0$.
 If so, we check the \code{numActive} counter.
 As before, we break out of the loop if this counter has a zero value, after resetting \code{nextCheckActive} to 1 so the next thread at the top of the queue will start monitoring the active set closely.
 Otherwise, if the \code{numActive} is non-zero, we double the value of \code{nextCheckActive}, up to a preset boundary (1M in our case).

 It should be noted that like many synchronization mechanisms, GCR contains several knobs that can be used to tune its performance.
 In the above, we specify all the default values that we have used for our experiments.
-While evaluating the sensitivity of GCR to each configuration parameter is in the future work, we note that our extensive experiments across multiple platforms and applications provides empirical evidence that the default parameter values represent a reasonable choice.
+While evaluating the sensitivity of GCR to each configuration parameter is in the future work, we note that our extensive experiments across multiple platforms and applications provide empirical evidence that the default parameter values represent a reasonable choice.

 \remove{ We have employed those three optimizations in our implementation of GCR.
 The implementation of the three optimizations described so far is shown in~\figref{fig:spin-loop}.